 Getting There Children can get to the site easily, safely and without facing significant hazards.
 There is safe access to the site using footpaths or cycle routes.
 Play Value Look to maximise play value at each playground whether it is 3 items of equipment or multiple catering to a range of ages and abilities.
 Providing opportunities for different play sensations: movement such as swinging, revolving, rocking etc; sensory activities; for role playing or imaginative play; cooperative play and enticing, challenging play.
-Inclusive Use Opportunities are provided for a range of abilities and impairments including play design, park furniture and associated infrastructure Size Be of appropriate scale to service the community they are intended for.
-Access to Natural Environment Provide an opportunity where possible to use the natural environment in play but also nature play features can be added such as rocks, plants and sand.
+Inclusive Use Opportunities are provided for a range of abilities and impairments including play design, park furniture and associated infrastructure.
+Size Be of appropriate scale to service the community they are intended for.
+Access to Natural Environment Provide an opportunity where possible to use the natural environment in play, but also nature play features can be added such as rocks, plants and sand.
 Meeting Place Playspace is located with high visibility and likelihood of social gathering area which will enhance community social needs.
 Security Good visibility from the road, surrounding houses and workplaces.
 Site is in an area with people frequently passing by or through it.
 Avoid places of concealment adjacent to playground.
 Accessibility A barrier-free accessible path of travel should link the playground and its equipment to the site entrance, other facilities and transport arrival points.
-Access paths to playgrounds to be a gentle gradient (1:12 or greater) and of sufficient width (minimum 1m).
+Access paths to playgrounds to be a gentle gradient (maximum of 1:12) and of sufficient width (minimum 1m).
 If steps form part of the access way then an alternate ramp is to be provided.
 If access is across grass it shall be even without bumps or ruts and mown regularly.
 Playground sites should have multiple access points and connectivity.
 Added Play Value, Ball Games and Opportunities to Change Some Play Features This involves looking beyond the standard play equipment whereby play could be creating an obstacle course, building a hut, adventure play.
 Where possible, allow space for casual ball games and social play.
 Soccer goals, backboards and half courts could be provided at the more popular or larger sites.
-Shade High use playgrounds should have shade provided during the peak summer months, whether it is by shade sails or trees.
+Shade High use playgrounds should have shade provided during the peak summer months, whether it is by trees or shade sails.
 The preference is to use trees to provide natural shade for the majority of sites.
 Suitable trees adjacent to all playgrounds should be considered to provide shade and amenity value.
 Shade for playground seating is equally important.

 Surface and Edging Playground surfacing and edging is designed in compliance with AS 4685.0:2017, allow for inclusive use and be cost effective over the long term.
 Synthetic surfacing should be considered for high use playgrounds and particularly under high scuff areas eg: swings Signs A main reserve identifier sign clearly identifies the public space and gives the community a sense of ownership.
-Include signage indicating the playground is dog free, smoke free, contact details for reporting problems and any site specific safety information.
-Additional facilities Additional facilities shall be provided in line with the Parks Strategy, 2016 Levels of Service.
-This includes, but is not limited to: Seating for caregivers Litter bins Barbecues Shelters Drink fountains Public Toilets Parking Where playgrounds are located on busy roads pull-off parking should be provided for safe access and to stop parking on grass verges or footpaths.
+Include park signage indicating the playground is dog free, smoke free, contact details for reporting problems and any site-specific safety information.
+This ordinance signage is managed by Council's Signs as Remote Supervision Process and in line with risk management practices.
+Additional facilities Additional facilities shall be provided in line with the Parks Strategy 2016 Levels of Service.
+This includes, but is not limited to: Seating Litter bins Barbecues Shelters Drink fountains Public Toilets Parking Where playgrounds are located on busy roads pull-off parking should be provided for safe access and to stop parking on grass verges or footpaths.
 Bike racks may also be provided as identified in the Parks Strategy 2016, Levels of Service.